All Episodes

 You don't have any rights.

-You are the one that needs to be gotten even with, and people like you.
+You are the one that needs to be gotten even with and people like you.

-But you're you're you're absolutely right in all this.
+But you're absolutely right in all this.

-You bend over backwards, you acquiesce, you go out of your way to disprove their allegation that you hate or that you're a bigot, and it never gets you anything because it's not real.
+You bend over backwards, you acquiesce, you go out of your way to disprove their allegation that you hate or that you're a bigot.

 It's just an allegation.